 Following the collapse of the Austro-Hungarian empire after World War I, the newly formed state of Hungary kept its tricolour flag.
 Once again, several variants were used from 1918 to 1949.
 The changes mainly pertained to the choice of the coat of arms’ size and version.
 You can see two examples below.

-We should also add, for the sake of accuracy, that the short-lived 1919 Hungarian Soviet Republic briefly changed the country’s flag, replacing it with a plain, red banner.
+For the sake of accuracy, we should also add that the short-lived 1919 Hungarian Soviet Republic briefly changed the country’s flag, replacing it with a plain, red banner.
 The Slovak Soviet Republic had a similar flag at that time.